The Enemy: Monopoly Capitalism

 Many people in countries looted by imperialism try to escape by emigrating to the United States and other imperialist countries.
 Once in the U.S., most join oppressed nationality communities as immigrants.
 Oppressed nationality immigrants often fill the ranks of the lowest strata of the working class as farm labor, domestic and elder care workers, and construction laborers.

-U.S. imperialism uses investments, loans, foreign “assistance,” its military, unequal trade agreements, and a host of institutions such has the World Trade Organization and the International Monetary Fund to dominate and exploit other countries.
+U.S. imperialism uses investments, loans, foreign “assistance,” its military, unequal trade agreements, and a host of institutions such as the World Trade Organization and the International Monetary Fund to dominate and exploit other countries.
 U.S. military bases are present around the world.
 While people in the U.S. go hungry and need shelter, the U.S. military budget consistently hits new records.

 U.S. monopoly capitalism holds a number of colonies that have the right to independence including Puerto Rico, the Virgin Islands, American Samoa, Belau (Palau), Guam, the Marshall Islands, and the Northern Mariana Islands.